 CBC statistics are collected separately from RICS, so the figures may differ slightly:

-Interest rates in Cyprus are now falling, following European Central Bank key rates.
-As of April 2015, the following average housing loan rates applied in Cyprus:
+Interest rates in Cyprus continue to fall, following European Central Bank key rates.
+As of April 2016, the following average housing loan rates applied in Cyprus:

-In the past years, banks in Cyprus have been slow to respond to ECB interest rate cuts, and there was a large margin between the Central Bank key rate and their interest rates.
-That was because there is little inter-bank lending, so banks rely on customer deposits for funding.
+In previous years, banks in Cyprus have been slow to respond to ECB interest rate cuts, because there is little inter-bank lending, so banks rely on customer deposits for funding.
 Many banks pay high rates to attract deposits, according to finance minister Makis Keravnos.